 The most northerly area at Crammag is the "Lighthouse Walls".
 These are reached by following the concrete steps down from the lighthouse, then descending a gully over on the right The routes here are very short, but on good quality rock.

 On the right hand side at the bottom of the descent gully (looking outwards) is a steep and uneven overhanging wall with a very prominent central flake.
 This is Little Wall.
 The routes here are spectacularly steep and easy, worthwhile even though they are a wee bit short.
-Most of these lines have probably have been climbed before but not recorded - as indicated by the in-situ rusty wire we found on the crux of the moderate!
+We climbed and named these a few years back, but most of these lines had probablybeen climbed before - as indicated by the in-situ rusty wire we found on the crux of the moderate!
 A couple of these routes will be hard to get to at the highest tides.

-About 50m further south from the Lighthouse Walls is a beautiful pink slab - Hourglass Slab.
-Reach this by a longish scramble down either side.
-This area is non-tidal and is therefore accessible in all but the highest tides and/or biggest seas.
+About 30m further south from the Lighthouse Walls is a beautiful pink slab - Hourglass Slab.
+Reach this by a longish scramble down either side (mildly exposed, about Easy/Mod in climbing grades).
+This area is non-tidal and is therefore accessible in all but the biggest seas.
 This slab is due west of the lighthouse (not South as in the guidebook).
-If climbing several routes it will be quicker to abseil into this area.
+If climbing several routes it will be quicker to abseil in to this area.
 The routes here are only 10-12m long, but on excellent rock....

 Between routes 1 and 2 is an easy Severe variation through the overlap and there is also an easier Severe finish to Bully Beef up and rightwards.
 Also to the left of the routes on this diagram (about 10 or 20m left) is a groove, with broken blocks further up, bordered by a blocky rib on the right - both these routes are easier than they look at about Diff.
 The groove in particular is an excellent climb.